 Grilling season never ends if you're a real pitmaster at heart.
 Whether you're throwing a backyard barbecue and slapping on new cuts of meat or you're outside the gridiron feeding your tailgate, a good grill can handle any weather, season, or recipe.
-Sometimes, though, that ol' gas grill doesn't quite give you quite the flavor you're looking for.
+Sometimes, though, that ol' gas grill doesn't quite give you quite the flavor you're looking for when you are at a tailgater.
 Imagine a grill that combines the versatility, ease, and convenience of a gas grill with the unmatched flavor of real wood smoke.
 Sounds too good to be true, right?
 Well, let's talk pellet grills for better outdoor cooking.

 Pellet grills can also be called pellet smokers, electric pellet smokers, electric smoker grills, and wood fired grills.
 All of these names point toward the same cooking appliance: that shining wood fired pellet grill on your wish list.